frckbrice/maketing-by-game-app/docs/authentication/AUTHENTICATION_FEATURES.md

 ## **Overview**

-The lottery app now includes a comprehensive authentication system with multiple sign-in methods, enhanced security features, and a modern user experience.
+The BlackFriday Marketing App now includes a comprehensive authentication system with multiple sign-in methods, enhanced security features, and a modern user experience.

 ## **Authentication Methods**